 When you make a film, you need to follow an organised filmmaking process.
 It’s best to think of it as three distinct stages:

-- planning and getting ready to film (pre-production)
+- planning and getting ready to film (development and pre-production)

 - filming (production), and